 - Example Completed Community Scan* from within the last six years

-- Example Completed Resident Opportunities & Priorities Assessment Report* from within the last three years
+- Example Completed Resident Opportunities and Priorities Assessment Report* from within the last three years

 - Example Property Services Plan* from within the last three years